2024 | piano | 9 minutes | 14th September 2024 Melbourne, Australia |

 2021 | solo harpsichord | 6'30" | 12 Jan 2022 Łódź, Poland Hanna Balcerzak

-in memoriam Krzysztof Penderecki for solo harpsichord was written for Polish harpsichordist Hanna Balcerzak and completed in September 2021.
+in memoriam Krzysztof Penderecki for solo harpsichord was composed for Polish harpsichordist Hanna Balcerzak and completed in September 2021.
 She gave the premiere during the 5th Seminar of Contemporary Harpsichord Music Cembalo no limits in Łódź, Poland on 12th January 2022.

 When I was about 18 years old, I began to study composition with Felix Werder.
 Up to that point the most modern music I had been exposed to was that of Prokofiev, and it was Felix who introduced me to contemporary music, and in particular the enormous contribution that Polish composers had made, especially in the second half of the twentieth-century.